TregoEDge Newsletter - What's new, process highlights & more!Download PDF

 Benjamin B. Tregoe Strategic Leadership in Education Awards highlight individuals or organizations for achieving exemplary results using TregoED strategies.
 These awards, conferred by TregoED, recognize educational leaders in school districts and agencies for using problem-solving and decision-making processes to more effectively address the issues, decisions, and problems they face.

 Winning entries for the Strategic Leadership Awards are selected by TregoED based on several criteria including but not limited to:

 - Demonstrated problem-solving and decision-making skills that have increased collaboration, cost savings and/or the resolution of critical issues

 - Sustained improvements within the school district or agency which have increased leadership capacity and/or improved procedures and implementation of strategic decisions

-Applications for the 2019 Benjamin B. Tregoe Award for Strategic Leadership in Education opens on May 1, 2019.
+Applications for the 2019 Benjamin B. Tregoe Award for Strategic Leadership in Education are open.

-- Application and all supporting documentation deadline is August 30, 2019
+- Application (Word) and all supporting documentation deadline is August 30, 2019

 - Winners will be announced October 4, 2019

 If you would like more information, contact swozniak@TregoED.org.

 York County School Division (2018)